ArayCHN/Smart_cart/README.md

 * the ultrasonic module must be connected to a voltage source of 5V, not 3.3V!
 Otherwise there might be weird problems such as a lot of wrong rising edges on the ECHO pin.
 * The time interval between 2 trigger should be longer than 60ms.
 Otherwise, the echos and triggers will overlap and it is impossible to distinguish which echo is paired with which trigger.

+## Linear CCD

+A linear CCD returns 128 pixels on a line.
+The voltage of each pixel represents the brightness of a particular point, therefore indicating whether it is a black line or a white surface.
+This allows us to determine where the cart is relative to the center of the lane.
+In our implementation, linear CCD utilizes the ADC module on STM32.

+In order for us to track the double lines, it is important to make sure both lines are under tracking even when they are not in sight (for example, at a sharp turning, we will not be able to see one line).

+**Important tips:**

+* The linear CCD takes around 10 ms of exposure time.
+If it takes shorter time, we may need to use DMA instead of CPU to transmit data.
+Otherwise, it is taking up too much of the CPU resources.
+* Since CCD takes around 3 ms to transmit all the data, it should be interrupted when other events happen (such as velocity calculation).

 ## Motor PID Controller

 The motor controller is basically a PID controller that converges the motor velocity to target velocity.
 It is a small feedback loop within the large feedback loop introduced in the next section.